- About MaRINET2

-The short-courses will cover a wide range of topics and will be strongly grounded on the consortium’s expertise and activity in the scope of MaRINET2 infrastructures.
-Topics to be covered include integrated tank testing, hydrodynamics of fixed and floating offshore wind turbine foundations, reliability and risk analysis of ORE technologies as well as test and verification processes from tanks to the sea.
+The short-courses will cover a wide range of topics strongly grounded on the consortium’s expertise in the scope of MaRINET2 infrastructures.
+Topics to be covered include:

-The courses, which will have no participation fee, will target a balanced mix of participants in terms of institutions, country diversity, industry/research profile and gender.
-The criteria for selection of the participants will reflect this targeted balance.
+The courses are free of charge, targeting a balanced mix of participants in terms of institutions, country diversity, industry/research profile, and gender.
 Priority will be given to participants from outside the MaRINET2 consortium.

 Although early-stage researchers and postgraduate students are particularly targeted, the participation of interested applicants from industry, private sector companies, research groups, educational institutions, etc., will be strongly encouraged.

 A significant part of the short-course programme will be dedicated to helping technology developers improve their knowledge on how to perform concept validation at very-low TRL and develop a sound TRL growth strategy.